wminec/WindowsGUI/README.md

 i will refer to this link to study assembler(https://github.com/gurugio/book_assembly_8086_ko/blob/master/README.md)

-final goal is make assembler!
+final goal is make assembler use c!